44 Ways to Kick-Start Your New Year

 17. Take stock and charge forward.

 I’ll ask myself: What battles did I fight and not win last year?
 Are any of those battles worth continuing?
 Why didn’t I win them last year?
 What can I do to win them this year?
 How can I make those things I liked most about last year happen more frequently?
-2010 is going to be another great year!

-—Alan Dwelle, SUCCESS production manager
+—Alan Dwelle, former SUCCESS production manager

 I want to evaluate my cost-of-living expenses and see where I can cut back.
 I just started my own business, and I want to evaluate my income versus my expenses to see where I am currently, with the ultimate goal of hitting the salary I want to make.

-—Erica Jennings, former SUCCESS digital consultant
+—Erica Jennings, owner of Jennings Design and former SUCCESS digital consultant

 19. Get a whole new hairstyle or haircut.

 My oldest friend is my former college suitemate.
 We used to laugh that no matter how many months passed between conversations, we could still pick up as though we’d spoken yesterday.
 But a lot of time has passed—fast.
-Work schedules, family obligations: life gets in the way.
+Work schedules, family obligations: Life gets in the way.
 She’s not the only out-of-state friend I’ve lost touch with, either.
 This year, my 50th, I’ll make changes.
-I’m working on taking time off for visits, but meantime I’ll reconnect the old-fashioned way by writing, sending cards throughout the year, little gifts the family might enjoy, too.
+I’m working on taking time off for visits, but in the meantime I’ll reconnect the old-fashioned way by writing, sending cards throughout the year; little gifts the family might enjoy, too.
 Last time we spoke, we agreed life’s just too short.
 Too short, indeed.

 —Lisa Ocker, former SUCCESS editor